SumoLogic/the-coffee-bar/opentelemetry-intro-course/src/libraries/metrics.md

 - Gauges : Gauges are a constant data type.
 They are not subject to averaging, and they don’t change unless you change them.

-## OpenTelemetry Auto Instrumentation for Python App:
+## OpenTelemetry Manual Instrumentation for Python App:
 The librars used for Auto instrumentation can be imported directly .
 Sample code:
     from opentelemetry import metrics